samguyer/adel/README.md

 ## Top-level loop

 Since the top-level loop function in an Arduino program is not an Adel function, we need some machinery to get the whole execution process started.
-The simplest construct is `arepeat`, which just executed the whole Adel program over and over.
+The simplest construct is `arepeat`, which executes the whole Adel program over and over.
 For example, if your program creates an elaborate light pattern, `arepeat` will keep playing the pattern repeatedly.

 ```{c++}
 void loop()